j10er/NodeKit/README.md

 - connect nodes with links
 - set default values of interface items
 - set attributes (here: only default_value) on node sockets

+# Names
+NodeDev | nodedev
+Node Development
+NodeFlow
+NodeOps

+# TODO
+## Path Management/Workflow
+- determine setup workflow
+- integration with git workflow

+## Only sync changed trees

+## Assets
+### Export
+- asset:
+  - Object
+  - Collection
+  - Material
+  - Texture

+- determine all assets
+- set a uuid for each used asset
+- store uuid of asset in node
+- export asset to separate file with uuid as filename What to do if asset is used in multiple contexts? collection with objects, but objects also used on its own
+### Import
+- Find file with correct uuid
+- append to current scene, extra collection?
+- set asset pointer as attribute

+## Tests
+### Based on attributes_dict
+- find way to genericallý create each data type

+- for each class (except nodetree):
+  - create nodetree
+  - add this item
+  - for each attribute:
+    - set random attribute for this datatype
+      - int/float: trivial
+      - str: random, except filepaths?
+      - vector: store size in attributes_dict?
+      - enum: ??
+      - bpy_collection: find type of collection, add 3 items
+      - assets/other objets: future
+=> attributes_dict wouldn't be backwards compatible
+### Test the behavior of a complex tree
+- needs node tester
+### Manually
+- find key features/node types
+- useful?